TO APPEASE OR NOT

 For R. L. Henshel's main publications, see Appendix Two.

-The crimes of the vanquished find their background and their explanation, though not, of course, their pardon, in the follies of the victors.
+their explanation, though not, of course, their pardon, in the follies of the

 Winston S. Churchill, The Gathering Storm, 1948, p.
 16